-The interest rate swap agreements have been designated as cash flow hedges and unrealized gains or losses, net of income tax, are recorded as a component of AOCI in the Balance Sheets.
+The interest rate swap agreements have been designated as a cash flow hedges and unrealized gains or losses, net of income tax, are recorded as a component of AOCI in the Balance Sheets.
 As the various settlements are made on a monthly basis, the realized gain or loss on the settlements are recorded in "Interest expense" in the Statements of Operations.
-The interest rate swap agreements resulted in a realized gain of \$2.4 million for the three months ended July 30, 2023, compared to a realized gain of \$0.2 million for the three months ended July 31, 2022.
-The interest rate swap agreements resulted in a realized gain of \$4.6 million for the six months ended July 30, 2023, compared to an immaterial realized gain for the six months ended July 31, 2022.
+The interest rate swap agreements resulted in a realized gain of \$2.1 million for the three months ended April 30, 2023, compared to a realized loss of \$0.2 million for the three months ended May 1, 2022.